Abcik/LiteLauncher/README.md

 - how the launcher chooses Java;
 - how Minecraft versions/libraries/assets are resolved;
 - how the game process is started;
-- how the update server exposes manifest/download endpoints.
+- how the bootstrap consumes update manifests and verifies launcher downloads

 The goal is **not** to publish a clone-ready copy of the official LiteLauncher visual identity.